petkaantonov/bluebird/API.md

 Filter an array, or a promise of an array, which contains a promises (or a mix of promises and values) with the given `filterer` function with the signature `(item, index, arrayLength)` where `item` is the resolved value of a respective promise in the input array.
 If any promise in the input array is rejected the returned promise is rejected as well.

+The return values from the filtered functions are coerced to booleans, with the exception of promises and thenables which are awaited for their eventual result.

 [See the instance method `.filter()` for an example.](#filterfunction-filterer---promise)

 *The original array is not modified.
 Sparse array holes are not visited.